mykelalvis/FT/Traveller/WORKING/Book 1.md

 Education ............... unaffected by aging ...............
 Social Standing ............... unaffected by aging ...............
 The negative number is the potential reduction in characteristic if the saving throw (on two dice; throw shown in parentheses) is not made.
-Term of service refers to the end of that num- bered term; age refers to the first day of the personal (physical, not chronological) year.
+Term of service refers to the end of that num-bered term; age refers to the first day of the personal (physical, not chronological) year.

 ##### Non-Player Characters

-Sometimes (often) player-characters will encounter people not actually manipu- lated by a player.
+Sometimes (often) player-characters will encounter people not actually manipu-lated by a player.
 They may be thugs or assailants; they may be potential hirelings or patrons.
 In any case, their skills and abilities should be determined by the referee using the character generation procedure.
 For example, a starship captain may be looking for a crew for his ship.
-The referee would generate characters until one occurs with the required skill (naviga- tion, medical, etc).
+The referee would generate characters until one occurs with the required skill (naviga-tion, medical, etc).
 Generally, the first appropriate character to be generated would present himself or herself for employment, and if not accepted (or considered to be unsuitable) a suitable delay would occur before another becomes available.
 As an alternative, the referee may simply generate a character and assign the required skill